 Yanely joined the CPR team in October 2021 as a community organizer for the Monterey County Area, after five+ years as an active volunteer and community leader with our Monterey Bay-based coalition Safe Ag Safe Schools.
 She began her advocacy work in 2016 after being elected as a council member for the city of Greenfield.
 She devoted 10 years of her life as a teacher in early childhood education, and more recently, works as an In Home Support Caregiver for senior citizens.
 She’s glad to be part of the team!

-Mark Weller, Co-Director.
-Mark joined CPR staff in 2014 as community organizer for the Monterey Bay area, and became Co-Director in March 2016.
-Based out of the Salinas office of Steering Committee member Monterey Bay Central Labor Council, Mark provides mentorship and support for our organizers statewide, and is coordinator for the regional coalition Safe Ag, Safe Schools in Salinas and Watsonville.
+Mark joined CPR staff in 2014 as community organizer for the Monterey Bay area, and was co-director from 2016 to 2019.
+He returned to CPR in 2020 as a strategist for our organizing campaigns.
 He previously worked for 14 years as Projects Director for Monterey Bay-based UNITE HERE Local 483, organizing community and political support for hospitality workers.
 Mark has a B.A. in Political Science from University of California San Diego, an M.A. in Sociology from San Jose State University, and is co-author of “Dollars and Votes: How Business Campaign Contributions Subvert Democracy.”

 Key Former staff